ZLMediaKit/docs/src/guide/media_server/restful_api.md

       "/index/api/getMediaPlayerList"
 ```

 For the POST method, parameters can be sent in either urlencoded or JSON format.
 To authenticate these API operations, the `secret` parameter needs to be provided.
-However, if the operation is performed from the IP address 127.0.0.1, authentication is not required.

 ## API Response Conventions